UT-Austin-Quantum-Collective/Qiskit-Fall-Fest-2022/README.md

 --------------------------------
 # Official Registration
-- Before you register, read the full rules [here](https://github.com/qiskit-community/fall-fest-22/blob/main/Qiskit%20Fall%20Fest%20Official%20Rules%20Template.docx).
-This is a hackathon for **UT Austin Students** only, if you are not a student at UT Austin, you may not participate in this hackathon.
+- Before you register, read the full rules [here](https://docs.google.com/document/d/1JuZAMwg3nSKEEUDc5v6ZfVDTGTUzXFXL/edit?usp=sharing&ouid=114487989066989860856&rtpof=true&sd=true).
+This is a hackathon for **UT Austin Students** only, if you are not a student at UT Austin, you may not participate in this hackathon
 - To officially sign up, register using [this link](https://forms.gle/NPm3qgAaqenri5u98)
 - [follow us on Instagram!](https://www.instagram.com/texasquantum/?hl=en)
 - Join the Qiskit Slack workspace [here](https://ibm.co/joinqiskitslack) if you haven't already.